MaximilianKoestler/rust-coding-test/README.md

 I will, under similar reasoning, not allow a second "dispute" for transaction that have already completed "chargeback"

+### Client ID Mismatch

+Transactions of the kind "dispute", "resolve", and "chargeback" will be ignored if the client ID does not match the client ID of the referenced transaction.

+### Client Creation

+Invalid transactions will not lead to the creation of client account data.
+That means in practice that a client account will only be created if there is a deposit with this client ID.

 ### Insufficient Funds for Disputes

 If the current available amount of an account is not sufficient to completely satisfy a "Dispute"